Section II

 Conclusion

-Section II supplies the operational blueprint—PDMA, WBD, transparency, and resilience mechanisms—that turn the principles of Section I into everyday ethical behaviour.
-Subsequent Sections illustrate, extend, and govern these mechanisms in real-world contexts.
+Book II supplies the operational blueprint—PDMA, WBD, transparency, and resilience mechanisms—that turn the principles of Book I into everyday ethical behaviour.
+Subsequent Books illustrate, extend, and govern these mechanisms in real-world contexts.